rackerlabs/genestack-blog/docs/blog/posts/2025-03-31-vmware-to-openstack-migration-using-virtv2v.md

 export OS_AUTH_VERSION=3
 export OS_CACERT=/etc/ssl/certs/ca-certificates.crt
 ```
+Source `.bashrc` file created and run OpenStack command to check if appliance can talk to OpenStack apis.
 ```shell
 source /root/.bashrc
 openstack server list
 ```

+### List hosted virtual machines
-+ ### Run below command to list guests from source VMware cloud.
+Run below command to list guests from source VMware cloud.
 VPX link can be created using below settings.
 `vpx://vcenter.fqdn/datacentername/clustername/hypervisorname?no_verify=1`

 no_verify value could be `0` or `1`.
 If value is `1` it means that SSL verification would be disabled.

-#### On virt-v2v Appliance
+**On virt-v2v Appliance**
 ```shell
 virsh -c 'vpx://demo-vmware-cloud.com/DC1/DC1-Cluster-02/demo-hyp1-cloud.com?no_verify=1' list --all
 ```
+Provide existing VMware `username` and `password`
 ```shell
 Enter username for demo-vmware-cloud.com [administrator@vsphere.local]: domain\user-id
 Enter Domain\user-id's password for demo-vmware-cloud.com:
 ```
-The command should return hosted vitual machine on particular VMware hypervisor.
+The command should return hosted vitual machine on particular VMware hypervisor mentioned in vpx link.

-#### Example output:
+Example output:
 ```shell
 Id      Name                                        State
 -----------------------------------------------------------------